 Halloween Safety Tips

-As families find creative ways to celebrate Halloween in response to COVID-19, the Bullhead City Fire Department urges everyone to keep fire safety in mind, particularly when decorating with candles and electrical lighting.
+As you prepare for Halloween, the Bullhead City Fire Department urges everyone to keep fire safety in mind, particularly when decorating with candles and electrical lighting.
 A fire can easily start when candles are placed too close to decorations or when long trailing costumes come into contact with them.
-According to NFPA, candles are among the leading causes of U.S. home fires.
-NFPA’s latest U.S. Home Candle Fires Report shows that an annual average of 7,610 home fires are started by candles, resulting in 81 deaths, 677 injuries, and $278 million in direct property damage.
-In addition, an average of 770 home fires started when decorations ignited.
-These fires caused an average of two civilian deaths, 20 civilian injuries, and $11.1 million in direct property damage per year.
+According to the NFPA, an average of 770 residential structure fires began with decorations between 2014-2018; candles started more than one-third of these fires.

 To help citizens safely enjoy the fall festivities, BCFD would like to offer a few safety tips.

-· Exits ~ Remember to keep all decorations away from doors to not block any exits or escape routes.
+- Exits ~ Remember to keep all decorations away from doors to avoid blocking any exits or escape routes.

-· Pedestrian Safely ~ cross the street at corners, using traffic signals, crosswalks, and watch for cars that are turning or backing up.
+- Pedestrian Safely ~ cross the street at corners, using traffic signals, crosswalks, and watch for turning or backing up vehicles.

 Have a happy and safe Halloween from the Bullhead City Fire Department!